Wednesday, July 30, 2025

 Ethel Cain - Fuck Me Eyes

 After Inbred and Preacher's Daughter, I figured that Ethel Cain had her sound figured out and she was fine staying in that lane (which wouldn't have been a bad thing).
-But then in January she dropped the Perverts on us and all bets were off.
+But then in January she dropped Perverts on us and all bets were off.

 It's one of my favourite records of the year so far and it kinda flips the sound of Preacher's Daughter on its head.
 The latter was a collection of these cathartic anthems that were snapshots of middle American life (at least the darker parts of middle American life), but there were smatterings of experimentation on the fringes of some of the songs.
 By contrast, Perverts is basically an ambient noise record with the odd Daughter-esque tune sandwiched between the sprawling, often discordant sheets of sound.